highcharts/highcharts/docs/stock/advanced-annotations.md

 List of advanced annotations with examples
 --------------------------------

-Note the demos with an interactive "Apply colors" button to see how vairous options such as `typeOptions` are applied with different annotations.
+Note the demos with an interactive "Apply colors" button to see how various options such as `typeOptions` are applied with different annotations.

 ### Vertical line
 <iframe style="width: 100%; height: 432px; border: none;" src=https://www.highcharts.com/samples/highcharts/annotations-advanced/vertical-line allow="fullscreen"></iframe>